polyipseity/obsidian-terminal/README.md

 1. Open the profile editing modal.
 2. Click on the `Edit` button labeled `Data`.
 It should open up a new modal in which there is a large textbox.
 3. Notice `terminalOptions` in the text area labeled `Data`.
 Refer to the [`xterm.js` documentation](https://github.com/xtermjs/xterm.js/blob/master/typings/xterm.d.ts#L26) (`ITerminalOptions`) to set the options.
+Nested objects may need to be used.
 4. Save the profile.
-Changes apply on next terminal start.
+Changes should apply immediately.

 ### Profiles